2006 AFC Divisional playoff game (New England–San Diego): Background

-The Patriots entered the playoffs as the #4 seed with a 12–4 record, while the Chargers entered the playoffs as the #1 seed with a 14–2 record.
+The Patriots entered the playoffs as the No. 4 seed with a 12–4 record, while the Chargers entered the playoffs as the No. 1 seed with a 14–2 record.

-The Patriots, coming off a relatively disappointing 2005 campaign after winning 3 of the 4 previous Super Bowls, entered as the 4th seed after clinching the AFC East, their 3rd consecutive division title and 5th in 6 years.
-In the Wild-Card round, they defeated the division rival New York Jets to advance to the AFC Divisional Playoff round.
+The Patriots, coming off a relatively disappointing 2005 campaign after winning three of the previous four Super Bowls, entered as the fourth seed after clinching the AFC East, their third consecutive division title and fifth in six years.
+In the Wild Card round, they defeated the division rival New York Jets to advance to the AFC Divisional Playoff round.

-The Chargers entered the playoffs as the #1 seed after clinching the AFC West division, earning a first round bye and home-field advantage throughout the AFC playoffs.
+The Chargers entered the playoffs as the No. 1 seed after clinching the AFC West division, earning a first round bye and home-field advantage throughout the AFC playoffs.
 Their 14–2 record was both a franchise-best and the best in the NFL.
-They went a perfect 8–0 at home and entered the playoffs riding a 10-game winning streak.
-They had 11 Pro Bowlers and 6 All-Pros, headlined by running back LaDainian Tomlinson, who posted one of the greatest seasons by a running back in NFL history, with 2,323 yards from scrimmage and 31 touchdowns (28 rushing, 3 receiving).
+They went a perfect 8–0 at home and entered the playoffs riding a ten-game winning streak.
+They had 11 Pro Bowlers and six All-Pros, headlined by running back LaDainian Tomlinson, who posted one of the greatest seasons by a running back in NFL history, with 2,323 yards from scrimmage and 31 touchdowns (28 rushing, 3 receiving).
 Tomlinson's achievements resulted in him being named MVP by a significant margin, securing 44 of the AP's 50 first-place votes.
 Taking into account all of the Chargers' team achievements, many pegged them as the favorites to win the Super Bowl.

+This was the second playoff meeting between the Chargers and Patriots, with the Chargers winning the only prior meeting in the 1963 AFL Championship Game 51–10.